nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 [7:06](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=426) So I can run this locally if I want to, and it should give me exactly the same output.

-[7:11](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=431) And you can see that it says on this file change log on line 6, that there’s something wrong with this rule in this linting tool where it says headings should be surrounded by blank lines.
+[7:11](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=431) And you can see that it says on this file `CHANGELOG` on line 6, that there’s something wrong with this rule in this linting tool where it says headings should be surrounded by blank lines.

 [7:28](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=448) You can write markdown or .yml or these other linters that we have and just see if it fails and then fix it manually, but that’s kind of dull.

 [7:43](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=463) So what we recommend is to set these up on the command line yourself, and all these tools have options to fix these things in place.
 But even better is to install plugins, which are a part of your browser.

-[7:52](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=473) So I have a plugin for vs code, which is what I am using here (and is fair for markdown linting).
+[7:52](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=473) So I have a plugin for vscode, which is what I am using here (and is fair for markdown linting).

 [7:58](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=478) In fact that is why I have this wiggly line along here because it says there’s something wrong with it.
 But best of all, it has automatic formatting built-in.